teodora-vaman/rpg-game-using-copilot/RPG Workshop.md

     text("Press E to talk", npc.x + npc.w / 2, npc.y - 10);
   }

-  // Show the NPC dialogue (only when the game isn't paused). if (!menuOpen && millis() < dialogueExpiration) {
+  // Show NPC dialogue (if active and game is not paused). if (!menuOpen && millis() < dialogueExpiration) {
     fill(255);
     textSize(32);